AWinterman/awinterman.github.com/_posts/2019-05-05-Whats-the-Matter-with-Personality-Tests.md

 intelligent, avaricious, argumentative, vulgar, and loud.
-My grandparents are holocaust survivors, traumatized by adherants to a genocidal philosophy of personhood that replaced the individual with the race and then ascribed to the race characteristics which must be evaluated before permitting survival.
+My grandparents are holocaust survivors, traumatized by adherants to a genocidal philosophy of personhood that replaced the individual with the race and then ascribed to the race characteristics which must be evaluated before permitting the survival *of my grandparents*.

 The Nazis had a trait based model of personality.
 Allow me to draw some parallels to the enneagram: